-- By means of his “revealed word,” the Bible.
+- By means of his written, “revealed word,” the Bible.

 Having laid that foundational groundwork about how God reveals Himself to humankind, let’s now examine the fourth proposition above: what the Bible is and where it came from.
 How did we get the Bible?